Jamie135/Tokenizer/README.md

 5. **Wide Adoption**: Ethereum is widely adopted by enterprises, developers, and users, making it a trusted and established platform for deploying blockchain applications.

+### Language: Solidity

+Solidity is a popular programming language specifically designed for writing smart contracts, particularly on Ethereum and other compatible blockchain platforms.

+**Advantages**:

+1. **Ethereum Compatibility**: Solidity is the primary language for developing smart contracts on Ethereum, the most popular and established decentralized blockchain platform.

+2. **Large Developer Community**: Solidity has a large and active developer community, which provides robust support, resources, and tools for new developers.

+3. **Extensive Libraries and Tooling**: There is an extensive ecosystem of developer tools, libraries, and frameworks designed for Solidity, including Truffle, Hardhat or OpenZeppelin.

+4. **Gas Optimization Techniques**: As gas fees are a crucial factor in Ethereum smart contract execution, Solidity has built-in features that allow for gas-efficient programming.
+Developers can write contracts that minimize execution costs by optimizing the number of computations and storage writes.

 ### Standards: ERC-20

 ERC-20 is one of the most used fungible token standards on the Ethereum blockchain.